Ruhil-DS/soft-engg-project-may-2024-se-may-15/README.md

 - Ganesh
 - Lalit

-When in doubt follow the Pep 8 conventions
+When in doubt follow the Pep 8 conventions.

 Naming Conventions:
 - Vue: PascalCase